benignbemine/benignbemine.github.io/_posts/2015-07-19-es6-tail-calls.md

 In this implementation, the entire state of the process **is** encapsulated in each function call.
 Notice, each call has enough information to complete the process for calculating fib(5).
 If we stopped that process at fibIterRecursive(2, 3, 2) and then resumed it in a different environment with a clean call stack, we would still get the correct number.
 This is in contrast to the recursive process' nodes from above, which had no clue how they were being combined (the interpreter kept track of that).

-**We can call the fibIterRecursive implementation a recursive procedure - a function that calls itself, but does not have hidden information which the interpreter needs to keep track of.**
+**We can call the fibIterRecursive implementation a recursive procedure - a function that calls itself, but does not have hidden information which the interpreter needs to keep track of.** (*this is another thing I learned from SICP*)

 ## The Optimization